Prosogram is a tool for the analysis and transcription of pitch variations in speech.

 Our approach to stylization takes into account

-the segmentation into syllabic (or vocalic) nuclei, due to spectral and amplitude changes,
+the segmentation into syllabic nuclei (high intensity region within the rhyme), due to spectral and amplitude changes,

 the glissando threshold,